Leroymilo/FurnitureFramework/doc/ReadMe.md

 - Custom Randomized Plant
 - More customization for Particles (make some fields directionality, list of scales and list of scale changes)

+What can be added but I don't have the knowledge/courage to do it any-time soon:
+- Music (sound) stop when Furniture turned off/on

 # Known Issues

 - Default Slots Debug Color does not apply until Pack reload or restart.